Monday, July 5, 2010

 In Guatemala, "mole" refers to a dessert composed of fried or boiled chunks of plantain in a chocolate/spice sauce, sprinkled with sesame seeds.

-Posted by Carol Stafford McNeill at 12:45 PM
+Posted by Carol Stafford Stone at 12:45 PM